restfb/restfb.github.io/_includes/documentation/messenger-menu.md

 menu.addCallToAction(webUrl);
 {% endhighlight %}

 With these new objects it is possible to build great persistent menus and the locale feature allows for more advanced user interaction.
+After creating the menu, you can set it with a simple call to the Graph API:

+{% highlight java %}
+JsonObject response = client.publish("me/messenger_profile",
+        JsonObject.class,
+        Parameter.with("persistent_menu", Arrays.asList(menu)));
+{% endhighlight %}